 Why?
 Picture book making starts with words on a page, that come from the mind and heart of the author.
 An editor reads those words, and just may see those words as the foundation of a book.
 That book will be a physical object, with a size and shape and pages to turn.

 If the publishing house decides to buy the manuscript, the editor and art director will choose an illustrator, the author’s partner in the creation of this book.
 That isn’t the author’s decision, although sometimes the author can give feedback.
-(My editor shared some images from SLEEPYHEADS (written by Sandra J. Howatt, illustrated by Joyce Wan) with me as they were selecting an editor.
+(My editor shared some images from SLEEPYHEADS (written by Sandra J. Howatt, illustrated by Joyce Wan) with me as they were selecting an art director.
 I loved everything about Joyce Wan’s work.)

 So, an illustrator is sent those words on a page to consider, then she (or he) must make a decision whether that project is right for her.
 After all, the visual half of that story is the story that children will “read” with their eyes.
 Often, if the illustrator says yes, the book then will wait for the illustrator to have time to move ahead on the project.
 That waiting time may be several years.